 Why Lindros Is Suing An NHL Referee For Libel

-Stewart penned an online missive for the Huffington Post entitled “Hecklers, Hooligans and the Striped-Shirted Maitre D”.
-In it, Stewart waxed poetic about life as an NHL ref — commercial break banter and fan friendships.
+Stewart penned an online missive for the Huffington Post entitled “Hecklers, Hooligans and the Striped-Shirted Maitre D” in which he waxed poetic about life as an NHL ref, commercial break banter, and fan friendships.

 Stewart also served up some behind-the-scenes gossip and dished on a few players, including the Steve Francis of professional hockey, Eric Lindros.
 Unabashed in his disdain for the former Flyer, Stewart says: